Lornatang/SRGAN-PyTorch/README.md

 Modify the contents of the `config.py` file as follows.

-- line 47: `start_epoch` change number of SRResNet training iterations in the previous round.
+- line 49: `start_epoch` change number of SRResNet training iterations in the previous round.
-- line 48: `resume` change to SRResNet weight address that needs to be loaded.
+- line 51: `resume` change to SRResNet weight address that needs to be loaded.

 ### Train SRGAN model

 Modify the contents of the `config.py` file as follows.

-- line 71: `start_epoch` change number of SRGAN training iterations in the previous round.
+- line 74: `start_epoch` change number of SRGAN training iterations in the previous round.
-- line 72: `resume` change to RRDBNet weight address that needs to be loaded.
+- line 75: `resume` change to SRResNet weight address that needs to be loaded.
-- line 73: `resume_d` change to Discriminator weight address that needs to be loaded.
+- line 76: `resume_d` change to Discriminator weight address that needs to be loaded.
-- line 74: `resume_g` change to Generator weight address that needs to be loaded.
+- line 77: `resume_g` change to Generator weight address that needs to be loaded.

 ## Result